The Evolution of Ma Yoga’s Online Yoga Zoom Room

 I only wish I could find that mom in Tokyo and send her a Zoom link.

 Try a free live class in your own living room!
-Our schedule of online Prenatal Yoga, Mom + Little Ones and Align & Flow for All is available here.
+Our schedule of online Prenatal Yoga, Mom + Little Ones and Ma Yoga for Anyone is available here.